Top Maui Wedding Preparation Tips

 #17 Do Trial Runs for Hair & Makeup

 Keep plenty of photos handy of how you’d like your hair and makeup to look on the wedding day.
-Have friends or professionals do practice runs while you’re still at home, and arrive to Maui in time for a run through with your stylist before the big day.
+Have friends or professionals do practice runs while you’re still at home, and arrive on Maui in time for a run-through with your stylist before the big day.
 This will give you a good idea of not only how long the process will take (for you and your bridesmaids), but what you’d like to change in time for the ceremony.

 #18 Be on Time